-Counting chamber or hemocytometer is used to calculate various parameters.
+A counting chamber or hemocytometer is used to calculate various parameters.
 It is carried out in low resourced settings or labs.
 It can give erroneous results because of human error as well as sampling error as very few cells are counted in comparison with automated techniques.
-It is however useful in cases where abnormal cells are present in the blood and automatic analyzers cannot identify them accurately.
+It is, however, useful in cases where abnormal cells are present in the blood and automatic analyzers cannot identify them accurately.

 Automated methods for Complete Blood Count

 Automated methods include measurement of blood parameters in CBC by automated counters.
 Automated methods have increased accuracy and speed and are being increasingly preferred over manual methods.
 The automated counters may not be able to identify and categorize few abnormal cells, in which case the results need to be reviewed manually.

 Two major types are available

 - That depend on changes in impedance in electric flow

 - That use differences in light scatter properties.
 The instrument identifies blood cells by analyzing data about their size and aspects of light as they pass through the cells (called front and side scatter).

 What does a Complete Blood Count Report ?